Particular/docs.particular.net/tutorials/nservicebus-step-by-step/5-retrying-errors/tutorial.md

 Transient exceptions are those that, if immediately retried, would likely succeed.

 Let's consider a common scenario: code that updates a record in the database.
 Two threads attempt to lock the row at the same time, resulting in a deadlock.
 The database chooses one transaction to succeed and the other fails.
-The exception message Microsoft SQL Server returns for a deadlock is this:
+The exception message Microsoft SQL Server returns for a deadlock looks like this:

 > [!WARNING]
 > Transaction (Process ID 58) was deadlocked on lock resources with another process and has been chosen as the deadlock victim.
 Rerun the transaction.